Club of Four: Saviem and Berliet (later Renault)

 At first, H/HB-series trucks (up to 26 tonnes) and J-series light trucks (9–13 tonnes) were fitted with the Club of Four cab.
 Later, the cab was also used on the heavier G series, as well as the lighter JK65/75/85 trucks and the Renault C and S series.
 This series was briefly sold as "Saviem" trucks in Britain, but changed to Renault badging in September 1979 as part of a push to establish this brand in the British commercial vehicles' market.

-RVI trucks branded as Berliet carried the Club of Four cab as well in 1978–1979.
+RVI trucks branded as Berliet carried the Club of Four cab as well in 1978/1979.

 The Club of Four cab was later adapted to Renault Midliner, Maxter, and Manager trucks.

 Renault C-series (including CLM, CBB and CBH, and also GBC 180) construction and military vehicles with conventional cabins adapted Club of Four cab as well.
 Renault Sherpa Medium family derived from CB-series is still in production (2019).

 Magirus-Deutz (later Iveco)

-Magirus intended to use the Club of Four cab on light trucks; this was inherited by Iveco as they took over the Magirus company before the cab entered production in Germany.
+Magirus-Deutz intended to use the Club of Four cab on light trucks; this was inherited by Iveco as they took over the Magirus company before the cab entered production in Germany.
 The Iveco-built version was originally sold as the Magirus-Deutz MK range in Germany and certain other markets, this became the Magirus-Iveco in the early 1980s.

 Iveco, having owned Magirus since 1975, sold the truck as a Magirus or Iveco-Magirus (with slightly changed designations) until they retired the Magirus badge entirely.
 From then on, Iveco marketed the Club of Four truck - still as the "MK" - directly under their own name.
-Production came to an end in 1992 as it was replaced by the new Iveco Eurocargo, although limited production of crew cabs for special applications continued a little while longer.
+Production came to an end in 1992 as it was replaced by the Iveco Eurocargo, although limited production of crew cabs for special applications continued a little while longer.